OmniFocus Tags Directory

 Eisenhower Matrix

-The Eisenhower Matrix is an approach to time management that was named after Dwight D. Eisenhower, who served as President of the United States from 1953 to 1961.
+The Eisenhower Matrix is an approach to time management named after Dwight D. Eisenhower, who served as President of the United States from 1953 to 1961.
 The late Stephen Covey popularized it in his bestselling book, The 7 Habits of Highly Effective People.
 The basic premise is that items that consume time, energy, and attention are rated based on their relative urgency and importance.
 The four quadrants of the Eisenhower Matrix can be expressed as tags in OmniFocus.

 2️⃣ Important/Not Urgent — Added to important things that don’t need immediate attention (e.g., Discuss: plans for summer vacation”).